Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 On the surface, it seems like not being very productive right?
 It seems like you're not accomplishing anything important, but is this mental deviation?

 A waste of time?
 No, not by a long shot.

 When you let your mind wander you open the door for innovation.

 You give yourself the unique opportunity to stray from your normal habits and routines.

-When your mind is preoccupied with dreams and miscellaneous questions, then, you take a more creative and spontaneous approach to life.
+When your mind is preoccupied with dreams and miscellaneous questions, you take a more creative approach to life.

 You play with fresh ideas, you travel new paths and you can even discover hidden potential.

 2. You don't have to reinvent the wheel